icosane/vervain/README.md

 # About
-Win32 app for modeling dynamic systems and using image recognition for detecting synchronization.
+Win32 application for modelling dynamic systems and using image recognition to detect synchronisation.

 # How to use